 Now that you know what it is, let me explain why neumorphism lacks the potential to stay, at least the way it was introduced to us.

 Accessibility is one of the main reasons.
-While this cool button that looks like it is real is certainly beautiful, it doesn’t mean that if put out in the web ocean it will be visible by anyone.
+While this cool button that looks real is certainly beautiful, it doesn’t mean that if put out in the web ocean it will be visible by anyone.
 The web is not a one-size-fits-all and certain issues will appear if you will try to utilize neumorphism to its fullest.

 If you want to be 100% sure that your new neumorphistic design is working the way you want it to, you can test it with Useberry.